The 20 Best Historical Sites in Mumbai

 In 1661 the site would become even more important after the islands of Mumbai, which lay just to the south of the fort, were handed over to the British, making the fort a frontline defence against their arch rivals in the region.

-Like Worli Fort (and unlike Mahim), this site is well maintained by the Archeological Survey of India and is in pretty good shape.
+Like Worli Fort (and unlike Mahim Fort), this site is relatively well maintained by the Archeological Survey of India.

 Mumbai Travel FAQs